thenexthub/Codira/docs/HighLevelSILOptimizations.rst

 On the other hand, compilers for high-level languages usually have special bytecode instructions that allow them to perform high-level optimizations.
-However, unlike high-level languages such as JavaScript or Python, Swift containers are implemented in Swift itself.
+However, unlike high-level languages such as JavaScript or Python, Codira containers are implemented in Codira itself.
 Moreover, it is beneficial to be able to inline code from the container into the user program and optimize them together, especially for code that uses Generics.

-In order to perform both high-level optimizations, that are common in high-level languages, and low-level optimizations we annotate parts of the standard library and describe the semantics of a domain-specific high-level operations on data types in the Swift standard library.
+In order to perform both high-level optimizations, that are common in high-level languages, and low-level optimizations we annotate parts of the standard library and describe the semantics of a domain-specific high-level operations on data types in the Codira standard library.

 Annotation of code in the standard library
 ------------------------------------------